marcinstepienpython/mileston_project1/README.md

 - Provide links to external resources, such as the band's social media profiles (can point anywhere at all).

 ### Features Left to Implement

+Shop:

+- It would be a good idea to implement own shop, where vistors might purchase band's related products (t-shirts, posters, dvds).

+Calendar:

+- Implementation of a booking system where visitors might find open time spots for possible private shows.

 ## Technologies Used